discourse/discourse-data-explorer/README.md

 howto, using `git clone https://github.com/discourse/discourse-data-explorer.git` as the plugin command.

-Once you've installed it, review the settings under admin and then enable `data_explorer_enabled`.
+Once you've installed it, turn on the `data_explorer_enabled` site setting, go to `/admin/plugins/explorer`, and start querying.

+TODO - screenshots of interface, etc

 ## License